 Gibraltar was conquered by an Anglo-Dutch force in 1704 during the War of the Spanish Succession, and subsequently became part of the Kingdom of Great Britain.
 The peninsula thrives on tourism, with the rock of Gibraltar being the main attraction.

-Stop 9 on your southern Spain itinerary: Relax by the sea in Cádiz
+Stop 9 Southern Spain Itinerary: Relax by the sea in Cadiz

-At low tide you can swim in natural pools on the south side, while looking across the Strait of Gibraltar towards Africa.
-There are many cozy beach bars and restaurants, and it’s known as surfer’s paradise in Spain!
+At low tide, you can swim in natural pools on the south side, while looking across the Strait of Gibraltar towards Africa.
+There are many cozy beach bars and restaurants, and it’s known as a surfer’s paradise in Spain!

 We continued our journey towards Cádiz, a town that I have always wanted to see in real life.
 The location of this city is special.
 It lies on a long, narrow peninsula that must be entered via an old gate during your drive to the city.

 Cadiz is completely surrounded by the Atlantic Ocean.
 When you arrive, take a drive around the peninsula so you immediately have a good understanding of the city.
 Except for the Cathedral, Cádiz does not have many cultural highlights.